 Andrew J. Tonn is a documentary photographer, writer, and explorer based out of Ohio and Washington, D.C.
-He currently lives and works in Mumbai, India with his wife and two sons.

-After working for newspapers as a staff-writer and photographer, Tonn has spent years working on documentary projects in Central America, Eastern Europe, and South Asia, often partnering with humanitarian and medical relief organizations.
+After working for newspapers as a staff-writer and photographer, Tonn has spent years working on documentary projects in Mexico, Central America, Eastern Europe, and South Asia, often partnering with humanitarian and medical relief organizations.
 His work focuses on people, the environments in which they live, and borderlands both existential and metaphysical.

 His work has been shown in numerous exhibitions, featured on ABC News, and published by National Geographic Press, National Public Radio, Human Nature, Black and White Magazine, Wired Online Magazine, Minority Rights International, and many other publications.